ferrandi/PandA-bambu/documentation/bambu101/new_device_support/README.md

 `bash characterize_device.sh --devices xcku060-3ffva1156-VVD`

 Note: this can take more than a day, since the script has to launch multiple logic synthesis and implementation runs.
 You can add the -j option to use multiple cores in parallel.

+Once the characterization is complete, Eucalyptus will generate a new xcku060-3ffva1156-VVD.xml file that will replace the sample one created in Step 3.